raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 There was one more chapter in my interest in Go a few years back.
 Another person I liked wanted to learn to play so I decided I would learn as well.
 This time I bought a computer game that promised some instruction.
 I tried playing along, but there were difficulties with my relationship with my friend and I quickly lost interest.

 So last night I sat down for the fourth chapter in my attempt to learn the game.
 I felt a great deal of anxiety.
-I had failed three times to learn to play Go already.
-Read that last sentence, it says so much again.
+My friend tried to show me the rules.
 She would put some stones on the board to explain something, and I would ask a lot of questions, disrupting the flow of her instruction.
-It frustrated her to have me asking questions about things she was about to explain.
+I was impatient, edgy.
+Every time she showed me something, I would focus on what she wasn't telling me, afraid that I would miss some critical detail.
+I'm sure it was frustrating for me to continually ask questions about things she would have demonstrated in a moment had I been patient.

 As someone who knows me well and is a keen observer of human nature, she was troubled by how much angst I was obviously experiencing, how much trouble I was having with being incompetent.
 My word, "incompetent."
 She doesn't use words like that to describe trying to play maybe the second game in my life.